This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Gifts for in your potholder – cookie mix, utensils, spices, chocolate chips – you decide!

 Start by making your design in Cricut Design Space.
 If you like my design, you can get it here.
 You can search and use one of the other pre-made designs, or create your own like I did.
 If you want to create a similar design, but with different words, the fonts I used are Babette and Din 1451.)

 Load white iron-on into your machine and cut.
+Remember to put the iron-on material shiny side down on your mat.
 Be sure to reverse your image before cutting!